Flynn500/Flynn-Wilson/README.md

 - matrix methods and constructors
 - Cholesky and eigen decomposition

-The library is objectively worse than that which it sought to replace (numpy), but the performance is absolutely good enough for my use case.
-It was never meant to be a numpy replacement, rather a way to deepen my understanding of numerical computation and the python ecosystem as a whole.
+The library is less performant than that which it sought to replace (numpy), but the performance is absolutely good enough for my use case.
+And it was never meant to be a numpy replacement, rather a way to deepen my understanding of numerical computation and the python ecosystem as a whole.
 I find python an excellent language to work with (other than managing dependencies), the only issue I sometimes run into is performance.
 After this project, I can see myself picking up C, C++ or Rust as a tool to fill in these gaps where computational speed really matters.

 For more see: https://github.com/Flynn500/substratum